realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

   - Everything in computing is REPRESENTING digital information "as" something _else_.
   - Kinds of representations through history:

-    - Knots & Beads on a string
+    - Knots & Beads on a string - prehistoric, 6000 BC to 1500 AD
       - [<img src="assets/beads_on_string.png" width="280">](https://www.peruforless.com/blog/quipu/)

-    - Physical indentations in clay
+    - Physical indentations in clay - 8000 BC to 100 AD
       - [<img src="assets/cuneiform.png" width="280">](https://www.thoughtco.com/clay-tokens-mesopotamian-writing-171673)
       - [<img src="assets/phyiscal_indentations.png" width="280">](https://www.thoughtco.com/clay-tokens-mesopotamian-writing-171673)

-    - Beads on an abacus
+    - Beads on an abacus - 3000 BC to present
       - [<img src="assets/abacus2.png" width="280">](https://en.wikipedia.org/wiki/Abacus)

-    - Ink Marks on paper
+    - Ink Marks on paper - 3000 BC to present
         - [<img src="assets/paper_ledger.png" width="280">](https://www.moderntreasury.com/journal/history-of-ledgers)

-    - Punched Holes in a paper card
+    - Punched Holes in a paper card - 1800s to 1970s
       - Vast improvement over the paper ledger
       - Collection of data was standardized, fast and could be read by a machine
       - Data collected from the 1890 US Census was the first large scale use of punched cards